 Geoscience, or the study of the Earth, is broken into a broad spectrum of specialized sub disciplines, including geology, mineralogy, volcanology, petrology, geochemistry, geophysics, geomorphology, paleontology, stratigraphy, structural geology, engineering geology, sedimentology, edaphology, and pedology.
 These classifications include scientific researchers concerned with identification of the physical characteristics of materials such as rocks, minerals, and chemical compositions found on the Earth’s surface.

 ASD designed the FieldSpec spectroradiometer and TerraSpec mineral analyzer systems to offer multiple configurations, resolution levels, and accessories for the collection of laboratory-quality field spectra.
 They feature a flexible wavelength range that covers the visible and near-infrared regions, and are ideal for measurements involving absorption and reflectance of solar radiation.
 Data from these highly portable field instruments is compatible with popular image analysis software packages such as ENVI, ERMapper, ERDAS Imagine and MultiSpec, allowing you to easily build focused and detailed spectral libraries tailored to your application requirements.
-Bringing a level of field-based portability that only ASD can provide, the FieldSpec instruments are a technical tool that helps you work in sites located in some of the most remote areas of the planet.
+The FieldSpec instruments are a technical tool that helps you work in sites located in some of the most remote areas of the planet.

 An example of remote sensing geology research utilizing ASD instrumentation can be found in the link below.

 Clay Mineral Analysis of the USGS Cannon Park Core (CHN-800) Using Near Infrared Reflectance Spectra, Charleston, South Carolina

 Additional remote sensing and geology applications are also available under the Application Notes tab at the top of this page.